AlexzxelA/hello-world/README.md

 Actions to employ:
  - *Developer* registration using email-based procedure
  - Deployment of *Atom* as entity to control access permissions for all devices intended to be a part of the network (customers and clients)
  - Deployment of *Customer Edge Clients*.
 Each of the hosts, created on this step, shall be used as a Customer’s provisioning entry point.
-Any client that needs to be allowed into the network must undergo registration procedure as described below
+Any *client* that needs to be allowed into the network must undergo registration procedure as described below
- - Provisioning clients into Customer’s network
+ - Provisioning *clients* into *Customer*’s network

 ***